- Arts & Crafts Show

 - Weather Forecast

-Visit Maple sugar camps throughout the county welcome visitors to view the process of syrup making.
-The region’s higher elevations contribute to a late-winter and early-spring weather pattern of warm, sunny afternoons and crisp, freezing nights – a perfect combination for maple sugar production!
+Visit Maple sugar camps throughout the county as they welcome visitors to view the process of syrup-making.
+The region’s higher elevations contribute to late-winter and early-spring weather patterns of warm, sunny afternoons and crisp, freezing nights – a perfect combination for maple sugar production!

 The process begins with tapping maple trees to collect the clear, almost tasteless, sugar water.
 Gathered in buckets or by plastic tubing, the sap is boiled in kettles, pans, or evaporators until a barrel is finally reduced to a gallon of pure maple syrup.

 Pick up a map of the tour at your first stop.
 Directions to the sugar camps and all other Maple Festival activities and events are clearly marked.
 Watch for “Maple Sugar Tour” signs to point you in the right direction!
 Warm clothing and boots are advisable for visiting the maple sugar camps.

 Print out map and directions to the Sugar Camps!